 I think you are right.
 When people feel "meh" or "it was alright, I suppose" about something, they are less likely to write about it/review it.
 They simply don't feel strong enough about it.

 The complete hate of something amuses me, though .
 They are usually the funniest reviews.
 I don't think I have ever read a book or watched a movie that I hated so completely, because if I don't take to it, I stop reading it or watching it, and if the work is of a kind I know beforehand that I am unlikely to enjoy, I don't bother in the first place.

 Saying that, the Twilight movies were rather terrible, in my opinion.
 All that chemistry, all that emotion that made the books work were sucked out of it, and all that remained was blandness...
 I did sit through those because of a sister who loves "Edward", and who would not be best pleased with that judgement as she loves them .

-❦ Reviewing to Premium - I agree, personal preference.
+New Premium Member - I agree, personal preference.
 I couldn't get past chpt 2 of Twilight.
 Yet friends loved them, escapism and one or two friends love it and the word is passed around.
 It was film (pt1) at a friends woods.
 You need to hook the kids first they are the target of choice.